skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 ## RACI Chart
 Ref.: [Template_-RACI-chart---Phase-1](Template_-RACI-chart---Phase-1.xlsx)

+*Often referred to as a Responsibility Assignment Matrix (RAM), RACI diagram, or RACI matrix.*

+Use it to get an overview over workload balance and avoid silos, where the knowledge and responsibility for a task falls on one person.

+You can document your team and stakeholders’ acknowledgment of these expectations through the project charter, meeting notes, and in the RACI chart itself.

 ![RACI-chart](RACI-chart.png)

 ![RACI-chart2](RACI-chart2.png)

-*Often referred to as a Responsibility Assignment Matrix (RAM), RACI diagram, or RACI matrix.*

 A RACI chart creates clear roles and gives direction to each team member and stakeholder.